Identifying unofficial invoices and registers

 Publishing on a non-official register

-There are some companies that claim to be official registers when they're not.
+There are some entities that claim to be official registers when they're not.
 If you publish your patent or design with one of these non-official registers, or anywhere else, you could be at risk of invalidating your IP right.

 If the non-official register, or other unsolicited company, publishes the patent or design before you've applied for it with us, we'll probably find it during our search.
 This means our examiners will raise it as a reason not to certify your patent or design.